top of page

 This is explicitly not forensic-grade and is designed for commercial R&D, not legal evidence.

-Why does this matter for industry?
+Why does this matter for the industry?

 Terminology alignment: Helping brands recognize ambiguous terms like "virgin" with science-informed descriptors such as "unprocessed".